Emerging Trends in Strategic Planning for Associations

 AMR’s core services include association management, conference and event management, marketing and creative services and technology management.
 More than 20 regional, national and international organizations rely on AMR for association management expertise.
 AMR is one of only 19 AMCs to receive the Charter Accredited designation by the AMC Institute and is active in the American Society of Association Executives.

 LEXINGTON, Ky.
-(January 12, 2016) — AMR is pleased to welcome the Association of Pedestrian and Bicycle Professionals (APBP) as a new full-service client partner.
-The Association…
+(January 15, 2020) — AMR is pleased to welcome the Association of Biomolecular Resource Facilities (ABRF) as a new full-service client partner.
+Association of Biomolecular…